peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  numbers_from_dist(self, pdf, mn=0, mx=1, n=1, bitplaces=53)
      |      Generates 'n' random numbers that follow a continuous
      |      distribution in an interval [mn, mx].
-The distribution's
+The distribution must have a
-     |      PDF (probability density function) must be bounded from above
+     |      PDF (probability density function) and the PDF must be bounded from above
      |      (have a finite value) and be continuous almost everywhere
      |      in the interval.
 Implements section 4 of Devroye and Gravel,
      |      "The expected bit complexity of the von Neumann rejection